-And if that wasn’t enough, H.265 was released in the mid 2010s to gain another 50-70% compression!
+And if that wasn’t enough, H.265 was released in the mid-2010s to gain another 50-70% compression!

 If you would like to understand more about how these codecs compress video (it’s insanely interesting), try Pelco’s Smart Compression Technology resource.
-Even this is just the tip of the iceberg however, and you could spend weeks of your life understanding video compression, which codecs you might want to deploy, for which cameras.
+Even this is just the tip of the iceberg, however, and you could spend weeks of your life understanding video compression, which codecs you might want to deploy, and for which cameras.

 Without diving into the weeds on the compression topic, there is still one thing to be said before we close.

 Compression is variable.
 In areas with significant action and change, compression will be much less effective than 15,000x.
 It will still shrink your bandwidth requirements more than you thought possible, but the content should be considered when developing a surveillance blueprint.
-And either the file size, or the quality of the video will vary depending on the action in the actual footage.
+And either the file size or the quality of the video will vary depending on the action in the actual footage.

 Wi-Fi and Cloud

 While data needs were shrinking, Wi-Fi bitrates were increasing exponentially.
 Now many businesses can upload over 10MB per second to the cloud, much less transfer to on-premise equipment.
-This has vast implications on business surveillance.
+This has vast implications for business surveillance.

 For instance, many businesses do not need to hardwire cameras into the Network infrastructure.
 They can use building-wide Wi-Fi to stream HD video to computers or servers, or use cloud deployments to deliver real-time video feeds to any device, anywhere in the world.
 Footage can be uploaded to the cloud, where stored in a secure location.